-Join Mike Meyers for an in-depth discussion in this video Troubleshooting power supplies, part of CompTIA A+ Exam Prep (220-901) Part 2: Core Hardware.
+Join Mike Meyers for an in-depth discussion in this video Troubleshooting power supplies, part of CompTIA A+ (220-901) Cert Prep: 2 Core Hardware.

 - If you were to ask me what piece of equipment…inside your computer is most likely to die,…it's gonna be your power supply.…Power supplies are robust,…but they take a lot of abuse from bad electricity.…And, as a result of that, when I have a problem on a system,…one of the first things I'm gonna be looking at,…from a hardware standpoint, is the power supply.…Now, power supplies die in one of two ways:…either they're going to die catastrophically,…or they're going to die slow.…Catastrophic death is pretty obvious.…In this situation, you're going to have absolutely…no power on the system, whatsoever.…